fourstix/MSGEQ7MusicDisplay/README.md

 other countries or both.

-Adafruit, the Adafruit logo, and other Adafruit products and services are trademarks of the Adafruit Industries, in the United States,other countries or both.
+Adafruit, the Adafruit logo, and other Adafruit products and services are trademarks of the Adafruit Industries, in the United States, other countries or both.

 Other company, product, or services names may be trademarks or services marks of others.